zudevon/candidate-project-data-engineer/README.md

 * Do your best with the information available.

 ## Bonus Points
-* Provision the project in AWS an provide access to review.
+* Provision the project in AWS and provide access to review (AWS Free Tier is helpful here).
-* Documentation - architecture diagrams, RFCs, etc.
+* Documentation - architecture diagrams, Technical specs, etc.
 * Alternative solution to this type of schema and a possible path to migrate it.

 ## Submission